AdamCoulterOz/GoAppDeploy/README.md

 This project is provided to complete the Vibrato Go Test App deployment technical test.

 ## Architecure
-The chosen cloud provider is Azure using the Azure PostgreSQL for the database and Azure App Services to host the Go App.
+The chosen cloud provider is Azure using:

+ * Azure Database for PostgreSQL to host the database
+ * Azure App Services to host the Go App

 The deployment scripts rely on Azure ARM templates plus PowerShell to perform execution.
-The PowerShell can be executed on Windows, macOS or Linux by using the AzureRM.NetCore library.
+The PowerShell can be executed on Windows, macOS or Linux by using just the AzureRM.NetCore library and built-in PowerShell Core 6 modules.

 Please install PowerShell Core 6.0+ and the AzureRM.NetCore library before running the deployment script.
 PowerShell Core can be installed using the following instructions: